©2018 Michigan Economic Development Corporation

 Michigan offers one of the best pro-business environments in the country.
 We have been ranked one of the Top 10 states for corporate tax competitiveness due to our simple, fair and efficient 6% corporate income tax and $500 million in annual business savings through the elimination of industrial personal property tax.Michigan provides millions of dollars in support each year for business expansions and growth through our resources, incentives and loans.

-Michigan's personal income tax rate is one of the the lowest in the nation - a flat 4.35% tax rate that is scheduled to decline in the next few years.
+Michigan's individual income tax rate is one of the lowest in the nation - a flat 4.25% tax rate that is scheduled to decline in the next few years.

 Michigan Taxes Website

 Michigan's 2014 average non-homestead property tax rate was 49.92 mills, or $49.92 per $1,000 of assessed property, with real and personal property subject to taxation at 50% of current market value.
 In an ongoing effort to make the state a more attractive place for businesses to invest and grow, Michigan began phasing out its Personal Property Taxes for most businesses beginning in 2014.
 Businesses claiming the personal property tax exemption will instead be subject to a statewide special assessment, ranging from 0.9 to 2.4 mills, to fund essential services levied by local governments.
 Additional property tax abatements available to Michigan businesses include:

 The state sales tax is 6% on sales of tangible goods.
 No local sales taxes are allowed.

 There is no state sales tax charged on:

 To protect workers who lose their jobs through no fault of their own, Michigan businesses pay unemployment insurance on the first $9,500 of wages paid to each worker in a calendar year.
 Established employers may pay as little as 0.06%.